Build and automate a serverless data lake using an AWS Glue trigger for the Data Catalog and ETL jobs

 You can use various techniques to ingest and store data in Amazon S3.
 For example, you can use Amazon Kinesis Data Firehose to ingest streaming data.
 You can use AWS Database Migration Service (AWS DMS) to ingest relational data from existing databases.
 And you can use AWS DataSync to ingest files from an on-premises Network File System (NFS).

 Ingested data lands in an Amazon S3 bucket that we refer to as the raw zone.
 To make that data available, you have to catalog its schema in the AWS Glue Data Catalog.
 You can do this using an AWS Lambda function invoked by an Amazon S3 trigger to start an AWS Glue crawler that catalogs the data.
-When the crawler is finished creating the table definition, you invoke a second Lambda function using an Amazon CloudWatch Events rule.
+When the crawler is finished creating the table definition, you invoke a second Lambda function using an Amazon EventBridge Events rule.
 This step starts an AWS Glue ETL job to process and output the data into another Amazon S3 bucket that we refer to as the processed zone.

 The AWS Glue ETL job converts the data to Apache Parquet format and stores it in the processed S3 bucket.
 You can modify the ETL job to achieve other objectives, like more granular partitioning, compression, or enriching of the data.
 Monitoring and notification is an integral part of the automation process.
-So as soon as the ETL job finishes, another CloudWatch rule sends you an email notification using an Amazon Simple Notification Service (Amazon SNS) topic.
+So as soon as the ETL job finishes, another EventBridge rule sends you an email notification using an Amazon Simple Notification Service (Amazon SNS) topic.
 This notification indicates that your data was successfully processed.

 In summary, this pipeline classifies and transforms your data, sending you an email notification upon completion.